-Public Sector expertise
+Public Sector Expertise

-Since 2012, Ewan has gained a wealth of experience acting for Police Scotland in Sheriff Court actions seeking Sexual Offences Prevention Orders (SOPOs) and Risk of Sexual Harm Orders (ROSHOs).
+Ewan has gained a wealth of experience acting for Police Scotland in Sheriff Court actions seeking Sexual Offences Prevention Orders (SOPOs) and Risk of Sexual Harm Orders (ROSHOs).
 He has also successfully represented the Police at a number of firearm licensing appeal proofs from 2016 to date.

 In 2015, he commenced acting for the Security Industry Authority in all the new Scottish appeals against its decisions.

-Ewan has also dealt with a number of "one-off" instructions for public sector clients.
+As a litigation solicitor, Ewan has also dealt with a number of 'one-off' instructions for public sector clients.
 He has represented a local authority at proofs in an appeal against a refusal to grant approval to produce cheese in terms of the Food Hygiene (Scotland) Regulations 2006.
 He has also represented a local authority at a Tribunal hearing in respect of a pupil whose musical aptitude had been classified by the department as an additional support need.
 Since 2014, he has been seconded to a local authority's property repair service on an ad hoc basis to advise on the myriad legal & policy issues relating to the closure of this service and the establishment of its successor.